Can you send me an application?

 Can I waive the GMAT or GRE?

-All applicants to the full- and Professional MBA programs are required to take the GMAT or GRE - the exams cannot be waived.
+All applicants to the full-time MBA programs are required to take the GMAT or GRE - the exams cannot be waived.
 To ensure delivery of your official GMAT score to Katz, make sure you use the correct Pearson Vue school code: DPZ-M5-46 for the Full-Time MBA Program and DPZ-M5-66 for the Professional MBA Program.
-For the GRE exam, please use code 6947 for the Full-Time MBA Program and 6956 for the Professional MBA Program.
+For the GRE exam, please use code 4657 for all MBA programs.
 Please be advised that it is required that all sections of the GMAT and GRE exams be completed, including the Analytical Writing sections.

 What is the cut-off score for the GMAT/GRE?